at Somerville High School

 Resources and links for language study:

-Language students from Somerville High School have taken group trips to Spain, Portugal, and Cuba.
-There is also an established exchange trip with Gaeta, Italy.
+Language students from Somerville High School have taken group trips to Spain, Portugal, Cuba and Costa Rica.
+There is also an established exchange trip with Somerville’s sister city, Gaeta, Italy.

 World Language 1